Kollines

 Kollines (Κολλίνες) is a village and a community in the municipal unit of Skiritida, Arcadia, Greece.
 It is situated in the green mountains near the border with Laconia.
-The community consists of the main village Kollines (population 263 in 2011) and the small villages Achouri (pop.
-2) and Voutouchos (pop.
-2).
+The community consists of the main village Kollines and the small villages Achouri and Voutouchos.
 It is located 1 km east of Agia Varvara, 9 km south of Vlachokerasia and 25 km south of Tripoli.

 Museum

 The cultural association Friends of Skyritida opened a folklore museum in Kollines in 1997.
 Located in the primary school, the museum displays tools, clothes, photographs, and other print material to show how the older generations lived in the area.